I’m too old to know what Fortnite is.

 A very gratuitous bulge post of Dan Osborne.

-The best part of this past week was a visit to Boston and some very dear friends. if you’ve been here before you surely know Kira and JoAnn.
+The best part of this past week was a visit to Boston and some very dear friends.
+If you’ve been here before you surely know Kira and JoAnn.
 The journey begins here and winds through Boston and Cambridge, concluding here.

 My favorite books often contain some insidious and hidden twist that comes to light in the matter-of-fact revelation of a few obscured words.
 I love when a writer detonates such bombs in the otherwise calm and tranquil seas of their prose.
 These aren’t major things – just little hints to character and history that lend shading and nuance to the story and description at hand.
 One doesn’t usually realize they’ve exploded until something in the future recalls it to life, and by then it’s too late to be suspect.
 I can’t think of any concrete examples right now, but the next time I find one I’ll try to post it.